-As well as studying for this qualification, you will also have the opportunity to re-take English and/or Maths qualifications within your timetable and study from a range of additional optional units such as Child Protection and Safeguarding, Duty of Care in Health and Social Care Sector and Human Life Stages.
+As well as studying the qualification, you will also have the opportunity to re-take English and/or Maths qualifications within your timetable and study from a range of additional optional units such as Child Protection and Safeguarding, Duty of Care in health and Social Care Sector and Human Life Stages.

 Minimum entry requirements:

 • You should be able to show that you have a standard of literacy, numeracy and general education equivalent to five GCSEs at Level 3/E or above or

 • You should be able to show that you have undertaken suitable